 There is something about this time of year when I start getting excited about Halloween, Thanksgiving, and even Christmas!
 I love, love, love all of the fun and craziness that the holidays bring.
-In this post, I’ve shared some of my favorite Halloween math activities.
+In this post, I’ve shared some of my 3rd Grade Halloween Math Centers.
 I may have sneaked in a few language arts activities too:)

 In this activity students make arrays for Farm Brown’s pumpkin patch.
 I’ve included little pumpkins students can use as a manipulative if needed.
 After trying this activity with my students, I found that they needed a hint on how many arrays they should be able to create for each number, so I added a hint to the task cards.
 A great extension to this activity is to tie in prime and composite numbers.

 Multiplication and Division Equations

 Students often try to solve word problems without writing a number sentence, so they often have a difficult time explaining HOW they solved the problem.
 I’ve started requiring my students to write number sentences when they solved word problems.
 To provide more practice, in this activity students match a number sentence with a word problem.
 After students match the word problem with the correct number sentence, they can solve for the solution.

 In two activities, students match different forms of either multiplication or division.
 For the multiplication set, students match a multiplication number sentence with an array and repeated addition sentence.
 In division, students match a division number sentence with an array and repeated subtraction sentence.
 As an extension, students can make their own cards to show each representation.

 I don’t spend a lot of time teaching patterns, so I try to slip them in whenever I can.
 This allows me to see who does and doesn’t understand the concept without using up too much class time.

 Spooky Recipes is definitely my favorite activity in the pack!
 It’s full of two-step word problems, where students use a recipe handout to solve the word problems.
 It’s definitely a challenge, but it’s a lot of fun!